Chanderi

 Q: How many days are enough for Chanderi?

-A 2-day trip covers the main attractions like Chanderi Fort and Koshak Mahal.
-However, 3 days allow a deeper dive into local culture, including interactions with weavers and leisurely lake visits.
-It depends on your pace and interest in history.
+A 2-day trip covers the main attractions like Chanderi Fort and Jama Masjid comfortably.
+However, spending 3 days allows a deeper exploration of local weaving culture and nearby lakes.
+It depends on whether you prefer a quick getaway or a leisurely visit.

 Q: Is Chanderi safe for solo female travellers?